camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

     --show-only templates/operate/configmap.yaml
 ```

-`--show-only` will allow you to print out the configmap to the console.
+`--show-only` will allow you to print out the `configmap` to the console:

-Example output:

 ```yaml
 # Source: camunda-platform/templates/operate/configmap.yaml